sushmita-m/docs/subscriptions.md

 ## subscribe
 _command_: `@GitHub subscribe owner/repository`, `@GitHub subscribe owner`

 User can use these commands to subscribe to notifications for a repository or subscirbe for all repositories for this owner that our Teams app on GitHub can access.
-This command subscribes to all default features.
-If the channel is already subscribed the user gets the notification ‘You're already subscribed to org or repo name”.
+This command subscribes to pull requests and issues by default.
 All signed in users can use this command and if not signed in are prompted to do so.

 ## Flow:
 When the user submits the subscribe command